Code-the-Dream-School/python-200/lessons/02_ML_intro/01_ML_Intro.md

 How it works:
 The model learns from examples with known categories, then predicts which class a new observation belongs to.

+Before we look at specific examples, it helps to understand that classification problems generally fall into two main types:

+1. Binary Classification
+2. Multi-Class Classification

+With these categories in place, we’re now ready to look at each one more closely.

 **1.2.1 Binary Classification**

-Binary Classification is all about making a yes/no decision — the model chooses between two possible outcomes.
+Binary Classification is all about making a yes/no decision - the model chooses between two possible outcomes.

 A great real-world example is *customer churn prediction*.